pranav270-create/ingest/docs/index.md

 ## Architecture Overview

-The pipeline is built around a flexible, modular architecture that ingests documents, executes multiple layers of computation, and upserts vectors into a vector database, all while saving important metadata.
+The pipeline is built around a flexible, modular architecture that ingests documents, transforms the data, and upserts vectors into a vector database, all while saving important metadata.
+This makes adding new data and experimenting with new retrieval techniques easy.

+Make any data retrievable in just two steps:

+1) Create a new YAML config file `src/config/[file_name].yaml`
+2) Run the pipeline with `python -m src.pipeline.run_pipeline --config [file_name]`

 ### Core Components